microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-table.md

 # Next Steps

-This documentation marks the end of all necessary information to begin creating extensible, well-strucutred SDK plugins.
+This documentation marks the end of all necessary information to begin creating extensible, well-structured SDK plugins.
 For additional resources, you may browse our [samples folder](../../samples).

 For more advanced usage of the SDK, please see the following: